Get Stuff We Love

 Fall is the perfect time to switch up your haircut or hair color!
 Whether you're having a spontaneous moment, looking for a change or simply need a quick fix to cover up roots, you don't necessarily have to head to the salon to get the hair color of your dreams.
-(And hair color certainly makes a difference, as many of our Ambush Makeover guests can attest.)

 For those who would rather do your own hair instead of go to a salon, TODAY Style spoke to professional hair colorists to get their best at-home recommendations for box hair dyes, as well as application tips.

 Celebrity hair colorist Rita Hazan likes this product, which is available in 20 different shades, because it's easy to apply.
 She recommends applying it on your hairline and sticking solely to the roots.
 Another great tip: When selecting a color, Hazan says to go for a hue 1-2 shades lighter than what you think your hair color really is.

 "At-home hair color tends to be a little darker than salon colors.
 Look for colors that sound natural like auburn, not cherry bomb," Hazan says.

 2. Garnier Olia Ammonia Free Hair Color, $8, Amazon

-“I like it because it’s an oil-based hair dye that leaves the hair in amazing condition," says Joel Warren, master colorist and co-founder of Warren Tricomi Salons.
+“I like it because it’s an oil-based hair dye that leaves hair in amazing condition," says Joel Warren, master colorist and co-founder of Warren Tricomi Salons.
 "It is similar to the product we use at the salon and contains no ammonia, which is very important."